About Lake Bled

 The calendar of tourist events includes various concerts and other cultural programmes, folklore displays and sporting events throughout the season.
 The "Days of Bled" and "Rikli's Days" are especially attractive ones, visited by thousands, trying traditional meals from hundreds of sellers on the main street or buying artistic souvenirs; at the end a huge fireworks display and thousands of candles floating on the lake offer a really magical and traditional scene.

 The small and friendly Hotel Triglav is located between an alpine forest and Lake Bled.
-There are splendid views over the lake and to the centre of the town.
+Splendid views over the lake and to the centre of the town.

 The boutique Vila Prešeren sits under the castle cliffs right on the shore of Lake Bled.